-- You will have fewer complications in pregnancy. - You are more likely to have a healthier pregnancy and a healthier baby.
+- You will have fewer complications in pregnancy. - You are more likely to have a healthier pregnancy and a healthier baby. - You will reduce the risk of stillbirth. - Your baby will cope better with any birth complications. - Your baby is less likely to be born too early and have to face the additional breathing, feeding and health problems which often go with being premature (see chapter 15).

-- You will reduce the risk of stillbirth. - Your baby will cope better with any birth complications. - Your baby is less likely to be born too early and have to face the additional breathing, feeding and health problems which often go with being premature (see Chapter 15). - Your baby is less likely to be born underweight and have a problem keeping warm.
+- be born underweight and have a problem keeping warm.
 Babies of mothers who smoke are, on average, 200g (about 8oz) lighter than other babies.
-These babies may have problems during and after labour and are more prone to infection.
+These babies may have problems during and after labour and are more prone to infection. - You will reduce the risk of sudden infant death, also known as 'cot death'.
+See page 152 for more information about how to reduce the risk of sudden infant death.